Maxwell317898/LuAI/README.md

 # LuAI
 the lua yes or no AI
-!This AI might say some things that are wrong but i am currantly working to fix its training!
+> !This AI might say some things that are wrong but i am currantly working to fix its training!
+LuAI is purely made on Lua NO ADDED LIBERYS